EWareNet: Emotion Aware Human Intent Prediction and Adaptive Spatial Profile Fusion for Social Robot Navigation: Overview and Methodology

 For ensuring smooth navigation, the penalty for large rotational velocities is given by equation \ref{eqn:smoothrew}.

-To ensure the robot does not alarm any pedestrian, we penalize the robot for any change in detected human emotion into negative emotions, ${Angry, Sad}$, with equation \ref{eqn:emorew}.
-The penalty is only applied when the human emotion, $e_i$, changes from non-negative emotion to negative emotions.
-In other words, we do not penalize the robot when human emotion remains unchanged.
+To ensure the robot does not alarm any pedestrian, we penalize the robot for any change in detected pedestrian emotion into negative emotions, ${Angry, Sad}$, with equation \ref{eqn:emorew}.
+The penalty is only applied when the pedestrian emotion, $e_i$, changes from non-negative emotion to negative emotion.
+In other words, we do not penalize the robot when pedestrian emotion remains unchanged.

 In our implementation, we use $r_{arrival} = 15, w_g = 2.5, r_{collision} = -15, w_w = -0.1, r_e = -2.5, \xi = 0.1$